manishdashsharma/react-setup/README.md

 cd myapp
 ```

-Initialize a new npm project by running the following command and follow the prompts:
+Initialize your npm project.
+Be bold and just hit enter when prompted:

 ```bash
 npm init -y